Learner Driver Car Insurance

 - Holding a full Australian drivers licence

 - Adhering to blood alcohol content (BAC) limits (for example, supervising drivers in New South Wales must have a BAC under 0.05).

 Should my child still stay under my policy once they get their P-plates?

-If your child is going to be driving your car when they are on their P-Plates then it is a good idea to have them covered under your policy.
-Keep in mind that you might have higher premiums, or if your child is involved in an incident you might have to pay a ‘young driver excess’ which will be higher than the excess you would need to pay if you were in an accident.
+If your child is going to be driving your car when they are on their P-plates then it is a good idea to have them covered under your policy.
+Keep in mind this could cause higher premiums, or if your child is involved in an incident you might have to pay a ‘young driver excess’ which will be higher than the excess you would need to pay if you were in an accident.

 If your child has their own car, it is a good idea to get it insured in their name so that they can start building up a no-claims bonus.